AHEC Scholars and Rising Scholars

 - After being accepted, students will need to complete the following:

 - Background check through the Alaska Department of Health and Social Services (DHSS).
 This step can take considerable time, so students are advised to get started quickly.

 - Show proof of vaccination against Measles, Mumps and Rubella (MMR); Varicella (Chicken Pox) and a negative test for tuberculosis (TB) within 12 months prior to beginning the program.
-The TB test must be either a single-stage Quantiferon Gold test or a two-stage skin prick.
-The following vaccinations are strongly recommended, but not required: Hepatitis B; Tetanus, Diptheria and Pertussis (Tdap); current strains of influenza (flu).
+The following vaccinations are strongly recommended, but not required: Hepatitis B; Tetanus, Diphtheria and Pertussis (Tdap); current strains of influenza (flu).

 Requirements for admission to the Rising Scholars program are the same as for the AHEC Scholars program, except that students do not need to be currently enrolled in a healthcare degree- or certificate program.

 For more information

 Contact Dave Berry at firstname.lastname@example.org or call 907-786-4853.